Should young people only get 1 dose of the COVID vaccine? - NewsBreak

 Batra said he’s seeing something more concerning than myocarditis in his pediatric patients: MISC, or multisystem inflammatory syndrome in children.

 “We are seeing a lot of patients with that in our hospital,” he said.
 “The effects of this, which includes myocarditis but are not limited to myocarditis, involves blood vessels that lead to the heart are significantly dilated.
 That is much more dangerous.
-That has a much higher chance of mortality from this condition and long-term consequences for the heart.”Can I get my flu and COVID shots at the same time?
+That has a much higher chance of mortality from this condition and long-term consequences for the heart.”Bracing for the upcoming flu season during a pandemic

 Batra said questions about COVID-19 and the vaccine have become a huge part of his practice.
 “It has even superseded cardiology now.
 Every parent and every child has this question.”